What is Biotechnology?

 - The clone bearing the transformed gene is not detectable on the film because the probe will not have a complementary bond with the mutated gene.

-ELISA works on the mechanism of interaction between antigen and the antibody.
+ELISA works on the mechanism of interaction between antigens and the antibody.
 Infection by a pathogen is detected either by the existence of antigens (glycoproteins, proteins, etc.) or when the number of antibodies produced against the microbe is seen.

 CRISPR is another strong tool that helps in editing genomes.
 The technology lets researchers modify the sequences of the DNA and alter the gene's function.
 Bacteria contain a naturally available editing system of the genome from which CRISPR-Cas9 is adapted.